djtwdix/tf-data-pipeline/README.md

 ## Deployment

 1. Ensure you have AWS credentials configured.
+2. Run `npm install` to install aws-sdk/client-s3
-2. Run `terraform init` to initialize Terraform.
+3. Run `terraform init` to initialize Terraform.
-3. Run `terraform apply` to deploy the resources.
+4. Run `terraform apply` to deploy the resources.

 ## Cleanup